P.O. Box 400228

 The Committee on Access for Persons with Disabilities is charged with making recommendations for, and providing oversight to, projects designed to improve access for persons with disabilities to University programs and facilities.
 It will support the interests of persons with disabilities within the University Community and work to insure the University's compliance with the American with Disabilities Act.
 This charge includes actions which: eliminate physical barriers to University programs; provide information and services to persons with disabilities; and improve and oversee the quality of services to persons with disabilities.

 The Accident Review Committee evaluates each crash in which an agency-owned vehicle is involved.
 After thoroughly reviewing all of the material concerning each crash, the Review Committee determines whether the crash was Preventable, Non-Preventable, or Incident, based upon the definitions of the criteria provided by the Department of State Police.
-After a crash is evaluated and classified by the committee, it is forwarded to the Vice President and Chief Financial Officer for review and final disposition.
+After a crash is evaluated and classified by the committee, it is forwarded to the Assistant Vice President for Compliance and ERM for review and final disposition.

 Arboretum and Landscape: